Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Preliminaries

 Both the NNS and NNSR quantify short-range level correlations.
 However, level correlation at a large spectral interval is useful in many cases.
 For example, probing short-time dynamics in chaotic quantum systems with classical limit \cite{stockmann2000quantum} and especially study concerning the MBL transition phenomena \cite{sierant2019level,agarwal2017rare}.
 Generally, in a random matrix, long-range correlations are described by the number variance $\Sigma^{2}$ or the Dyson-Mehta $\Delta_{3}$ statistics \cite{brody1981random}.
 But, both of them are strongly sensitive to the kind of unfolding procedure used, and some of the standard unfolding procedures can give misleading results \cite{gomez2002misleading}.
 In the same paper, it is shown that long-range correlations are more sensitive to the unfolding procedure employed than short-range correlations.
 However, HOS (provided uniform or/ and known close form of the average spectral density) and HOSR are simpler, and it's numerically easier to compute and analyze their distributions \cite{tekur2018higher}.
 Many studies are based on these higher-order measures \cite{engel1998higher,abul1999wigner,sakhr2006wigner,tekur2018higher,rao2020higher,sierant2019level,sierant2020model, atas2013joint,tekur2018exact}.
 There is a recent work \cite{astaneh2025average}, where the importance of HOS can be seen.
 There, the authors have investigated the spread complexity to study the influence of energy level statistics, comparing both integrable and chaotic systems.
 Another recent work \cite{akhshani2025statistical} employs the HOSR in pseudointegrable systems.

-The non-overlapping $k$-th order spacing ratio $r_{i}^{(k)}$ (where no eigenvalue is shared between the spacings of the numerator and denominator \cite{tekur2018higher}) and $k$-th order spacing $s_{i}^{(k)}$ \cite{rao2020higher}, are defined as follows:
+The non-overlapping $k$-th order spacing ratio $r_{i}^{(k)}$ where only one eigenvalue is shared between the spacings of the numerator and denominator \cite{tekur2018higher}) and $k$-th order spacing $s_{i}^{(k)}$ \cite{rao2020higher}, are defined as follows:

 where $E_{i}$'s are the eigenvalues of a given matrix.
-Now, we are going to compare numerical and analytical studies of spacing and spacing ratios distribution.
+Now, we give a comparison of numerical and analytical studies of spacing and spacing ratio distributions.
 The analytical derivation of the HOS distribution is known \cite{rao2020higher}, whereas no such derivation exists for the HOSR except for partial results \cite{bhosale2023universal}.

 The numerical study is comparatively easier in the case of NNSR and HOSR distribution.
 Because no unfolding procedure is required.
 The HOSR given in Eq.~(\ref{Eq:HOSR}) has found applications in the Gaussian \cite{tekur2018higher}, circular \cite{tekur2018higher}, and Wishart ensembles \cite{bhosale2018scaling}.
 There it is applied to various physical systems like spectra of spin chains, Floquet systems, atmospheric and weather data, and observed stock market.
 Also, a scaling relation is proposed as follows: